Connect with others who understand.

 • “It’s nice to hear I’m not alone in this.
 It’s just my hubby and me and neither of us smoke, nor does anyone we know, unless my cat is secretly lighting one up without my knowledge.
 LOL!”

-People with Parkinson’s delusions frequently believe they are being mistreated.
+Delusions often focus around a person’s belief they’re being mistreated.
 As a result, people experience paranoia, mistrust, anger, and anxiety.
 Jealousy delusions — usually a belief that a spouse is being unfaithful — are very common.
 Persecutory delusions — the false belief that someone is cheating or conspiring against you — are also common.
 Persecutory delusions are often directed at someone the person with Parkinson’s interacts with regularly, like a spouse, family member, or caregiver.

 Caregivers on MyParkinsonsTeam share their experiences with jealousy and persecutory delusions: